grussorusso/serverledge/README.md

 in the user `$HOME` directory, or in the working directory where the server is started.

-## Roadmap

- - Management of the container pool (timeouts, container termination, resource limits enforcement, ...)
- - Functions management relying on `etcd` (creation of new functions, ...)
- - Offloading to other servers in the Cloud
- - Auto-scaling servers in the Cloud

 ## Organization of the Repository

 	├── cmd